 - Super Admin rights in TINYpulse

 If you are missing any one of these three things, please contact your in house technical team for assistance.

 Integrate TINYpulse with Azure AD

 Whether you are new to TINYpulse or you have been pulsing for years, the Azure Active Directory integration will significantly decrease your time spent housekeeping employees in TINYpulse.

-1. Log in to TINYpulse and click to Users and Settings -> Integrations.
+1. Log in to TINYpulse and click to the Integrations page in the Settings tab.

 2. Find Azure Active Directory box in the list and click to open it.

 3. Click Connect.

 4. Enter your Active Directory login credentials and Sign In.

 5. You will be asked to grant permissions to TINYpulse to the Azure AD instance.
 Read the message and Accept to return back to TINYpulse.

 6. Now that you are integrated, you still have to import the Azure AD groups to TINYpulse.
 Select the group(s) from the dropdown list that you would like to sync and click Add when you are done.

 If you are new to TINYpulse and have not invited any users yet, but your account has launched, clicking Add will send invitation emails to new users immediately.
 Once they get the email, employees can set their TINYpulse password and will have full access to respond to their Engage survey, send Cheers, give anonymous suggestions, and more.

 If you have been pulsing for a while and are just looking to simplify user management going forward, existing TINYpulse users will be unaffected by the sync.
 They will not get any sort of notification from TINYpulse.
 However, if there are any TINYpulse users in your account that do not appear in Azure AD, they will be deactivated immediately.
 Azure AD serves as the one source of truth so please make sure that all of your TINYpulse users belong to one of the AD groups you have synced.